arungudelli/python.shiksha/content/en/library/built-in-functions/complex-built-in-function-in-python/index.md

 ---
-title: "python complex()function syntax,usage and examples "
+title: "Python complex()function syntax,usage and examples "
-description: "The 'complex()' function is a one of the built-in functions in python"
+description: "The 'complex()' function is a one of the built-in functions in Python"
 date: "2022-08-17T11:39:05+09:00"
 draft: false
-link: "python complex() function"
+link: "Python complex() function"
 images: []
 type: docs
 menu: